atlanhq/camelot/CONTRIBUTING.md

 A great way to start contributing to Camelot is to pick an issue tagged with the [Contributor Friendly](https://github.com/socialcopsdev/camelot/labels/Contributor%20Friendly) tag or the [Level: Easy](https://github.com/socialcopsdev/camelot/labels/Level%3A%20Easy) tag.
 If you're unable to find a good first issue, feel free to contact the maintainer.

-## Set up a development environment
+## Setting up a development environment

 To install the dependencies needed for development, you can use pip: